Shaik090/WanderIn/README.md

 # WanderIn travel website
-> WanderIn is a travel website which is equal to Airbnb
+WanderIn is a simple listing property website developed using Node.js, Express, and EJS.
+This project serves as a hands-on experience to build a travel listing platform, allowing users to create, edit, and view property listings.​

-> This is a major project
+$ Features
-> used Nodejs along with Express and EJS
+> Create, edit, and delete travel listings.​

-Data listing is created at first phase
+> Data storage using MongoDB.​

-completion of styling index pages
+> Bootstrap form validation for user input.​

-we can create new listing and also edit the previous listing
+> Custom error handling using Express middleware.​

-data will be stored in mongoshell
+> Asynchronous error handling with WrapAsync.​

-form validating is completed using the bootstrap form validation
+$ Technologies Used

-Custom error handling
+> Node.js​

-for custom error we can use
+> Express.js​

->> app.use((err, req, res, next) { custom message });
+> EJS (Embedded JavaScript Templates)​

-WrapAsync Error handler is used for form error handling
+> MongoDB​

-next we can also use Express Custom Error
+> Bootstrap